McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day2_Wednesday_May_10th/6_Practical_Virtual_Exp_diffraction/README.md

 - the [Single_crystal](http://www.mcxtrace.org/download/components/3.1/samples/Single_crystal.html) sample component ;
 - the [Test_SX](http://www.mcxtrace.org/download/components/3.1/examples/Test_SX.html) example (using the Single_crystal).

-We shall start the MxGUI interface, and load the *Test_SX* example (*File > New From Template... > Tests* menu item).
+We shall start the MxGUI interface, and load the *Test_SX* example (*File > New From Template... > Tests_samples* menu item).
 You then save a copy of it in your home directory.
 Then click the **Edit** button to open the model description.
 You can also use any other Text editor (GEdit and MousePad provide a nice source code highlighting).

 #### The Single_crystal component